How will Kreesh fare when she looks for love among the dreaded "People of Glass"?

 Kreesh scratched her head.
 "Make rule-change, like shaman Nalg?"

-His eyes and mouth dopened wide.
+His eyes and mouth opened wide.
 "Yes, exactly right.
 Excellent term.
 And don't mind your speech.
-I'm even worse in urgan tongue — I get my point across as long as it's 'ta mek medkek.'"
+I'm even worse in urgan tongue—I get my point across as long as it's 'ta mek medkek.'"

 "Ha mek medkek," she corrected.
 Despite the ridiculous, cave-urgan accent, the surprise of being threatened by this little man delighted her.
 She wanted to drag him to bed, to let him try to beat her into retreat!
 She would never shy away from him.
 She looked at him, to see if he meant what he had said.